dotnet/docs-maui/docs/user-interface/controls/button.md

 An app can respond to <xref:Microsoft.Maui.Controls.Button> taps without handling the `Clicked` event.
 The <xref:Microsoft.Maui.Controls.Button> implements an alternative notification mechanism called the _command_ or _commanding_ interface.
 This consists of two properties:

-- `Command` of type [`ICommand`](xref:System.Windows.Input.ICommand), an interface defined in the [`System.Windows.Input`](xref:System.Windows.Input) namespace.
+- `Command` of type [<xref:System.Windows.Input.ICommand>](xref:System.Windows.Input.ICommand), an interface defined in the [`System.Windows.Input`](xref:System.Windows.Input) namespace.
 - `CommandParameter` property of type [`Object`](xref:System.Object).

 This approach is particularly suitable in connection with data-binding, and particularly when implementing the Model-View-ViewModel (MVVM) pattern.
-In an MVVM application, the viewmodel defines properties of type `ICommand` that are then connected to <xref:Microsoft.Maui.Controls.Button> objects with data bindings. .NET MAUI also defines `Command` and `Command<T>` classes that implement the `ICommand` interface and assist the viewmodel in defining properties of type `ICommand`.
+In an MVVM application, the viewmodel defines properties of type <xref:System.Windows.Input.ICommand> that are then connected to <xref:Microsoft.Maui.Controls.Button> objects with data bindings. .NET MAUI also defines `Command` and `Command<T>` classes that implement the <xref:System.Windows.Input.ICommand> interface and assist the viewmodel in defining properties of type <xref:System.Windows.Input.ICommand>.
 For more information about commanding, see [Commanding](~/fundamentals/data-binding/commanding.md).

-The following example shows a very simple viewmodel class that defines a property of type `double` named `Number`, and two properties of type `ICommand` named `MultiplyBy2Command` and `DivideBy2Command`:
+The following example shows a very simple viewmodel class that defines a property of type `double` named `Number`, and two properties of type <xref:System.Windows.Input.ICommand> named `MultiplyBy2Command` and `DivideBy2Command`:

 ```csharp
 public class CommandDemoViewModel : INotifyPropertyChanged